-Figure 10.2 shows the difference between Democrats and Republicans in ratings of each type of group.
-The top-left panel plots the difference, in each year from 1970 through 2016, in the average ratings by Democrats and by Republicans of feminists and/or the women's movement.
-For example, the plot shows that in 1984 Democrats rated the women's liberation movement 12 degrees warmer, on average, than did Republicans.
-From 1970 through 2016, Democrats rated feminists and the women's movement higher than did Republicans.
-This difference was modest-between 5 and 10 degrees through the 1970s, then increased steadily from 10 degrees in 1980 to almost 20 degrees in the mid-1990s.
+did Republicans.
+This difference was modest-between five and 10 degrees-through the 1970s; then increased steadily from 10 degrees in 1980 to almost 20 degrees in the mid-1990s.
 After closing slightly, partisan polarization in ratings of feminists reached their most polarized level yet in 2016.
-That year, Democrats rated feminists at 67 degrees, compared with 43 degrees among Republicans, a difference of about a quarter of the 101-degree rating scale.
-This peak polarization in 2016 is consistent with the finding of others on the importance of sexism and views on gender to the 2016 election (e.g., Bock, Byrd-Craven and Burkley, 2017; Bracic, Israel-Trummel and Shortle, 2019; Frasure-Yokley, 2018; Ratliff et al., 2019; Schaffner, MacWilliams and Nteta, 2018; Setzler and Yanus, 2018; Valentino, Wayne and Miller, 2018; Winter, 2018).
+That year, Democrats rated feminists at 67 degrees, compared with 43 degrees among, a difference of about a quarter of the 101-degree rating scale.
+This peak polarization in 2016 is consistent with the finding of others on the importance of sexism and views on gender to the 2016 election (e.g. Schaffner et al. 2018; Valentino et al. 2018; Frasure-Yokley 2018; Bock et al. 2017; Bracic et al. 2019; Setzler and Yanus 2018; Ratliff et al. 2018; Winter 2018).
 However, looking at the whole trend, it is clear that 2016 represents an extension and acceleration of a trend that has been in place for decades.

-Turning to racial group perceptions, the right-hand panels of Figure 10.2 show the partisan polarization in racial group views, relying on my two different measurement strategies.
+Turning to racial group perceptions, the right-hand panels of figure 6.2 show the partisan polarization in racial group views, relying on my two different measurement strategies.
 Panel B shows the partisan difference in ratings of blacks and of whites; panel D presents the parallel differences in ratings of civil rights leaders and in racial sympathy.

 Panel B shows moderate and relatively stable polarization in views of blacks and whites.
-Before 2008, the difference hovers between five and eight points.
-In 2008, the partisan difference climbs to about ten degrees, then to 12 degrees in 2012 and 15 degrees in 2016.
-This is consistent with the findings of many other scholars that the election of Barack Obama, and his administration, heralded an increase in the partisan political salience of race that continued into the Trump era (Kinder and Dale-Riddle, 2012; Tesler and Sears, 2010).
-The suspicion that this measure underestimates the level of polarization is confirmed in panel D of Figure 10.2, which presents partisan polarization using my alternate racial measures.
+Before 2008 the difference hovers between five and eight points.
+In 2008 the partisan difference climbs to about ten degrees, then to 12 degrees in 2012 and 15 degrees in 2016.
+This is consistent with the findings of many other scholars that the election of Barack Obama, and his administration, heralded an increase in the partisan political salience of race that continued into the Trump era (Kinder and Dale-Riddle 2012; Tesler and Sears 2010).
+The suspicion that this measure underestimates the level of polarization is confirmed in panel D of figure 6.2, which presents partisan polarization using my alternate racial measures.
 Through 1988, polarization in feelings toward civil rights leaders is of relatively stable, albeit at a notably higher level than in panel B, with differences of about 10 degrees.
 From 1986, racial sympathy shows moderately increasing polarization through the 1980s and 1990s, followed by sharp increases in 2012 and 2016.
 It is worth noting that although partisan polarization on this measure dropped somewhat in 2008 relative to 2004, this did not reflect even a momentary flowering of racial sympathy in the electorate.
-Rather, it reflected an drop in racial sympathy among Democratic identifiers.
-More broadly, while partisan differences in thermometer ratings of blacks and of whites were relatively steady, the metric of racial sympathy shows sharply increasing polarization between the parties on matters of race.
+Rather, it reflected an drop in racial sympathy among Democratic identifiers.More broadly, while partisan differences in thermometer ratings of blacks and of whites were relatively steady, the metric of racial sympathy shows sharply increasing polarization between the parties on matters of race.
 By this measure the political salience of race started increasing in the 1980s, and the Obama years simply continue the trend.